terrastruct/d2-docs/docs/tour/intro.md

 ---
 # D2 Tour

-**D2** is a domain-specific language (DSL) that stands for **Declarative Diagramming**.
+**D2** is a diagram scripting language that turns text to diagrams.
+It stands for **Declarative Diagramming**.
 Declarative, as in, you describe what you want diagrammed, it generates the image.

 For example, you provide this input on the left, and you get back the output on the right.
 <img src={require('@site/static/img/screenshots/intro-example.png').default}